DimaSheiko/apep-docs/docs/framework/conditions/heal.md

 > ## area.heal

--   This condition counts the number of units within a specified range of a target unit whose health is below a certain threshold.
+-   This condition counts the number of player units within a specified distance of a target unit that have health equal to or below a certain threshold.

 #### Parameters

--   `UNIT`: The unit to calculate the area healing for.
+-   `UNIT`: The central unit to check around.
 -   `ARGS`: A string containing two arguments separated by a comma:
-    -   `distance`: The maximum distance within which to count units.
+    -   `distance` (optional, default: 20): The maximum distance from the central unit.
-    -   `health`: The health threshold below which to count units.
+    -   `health` (optional, default: 100): The health percentage threshold (units with health <= this value are counted).

 #### Returns `NUMBER`

--   The number of units within the specified range of the target unit whose health is below the threshold.
+-   The total count of player units within the specified distance and health threshold.

 #### _Example:_